mota57/freelancer-devoted/README.md

 # freelancer-devoted
-extract data from devotedcolumbus
+* extract data from devotedcolumbus

+## Instructions

-# Basically just type in the console for example `node main.js vendor-full-data` and it will pull the data from venues part.
+* Basically just type in the console for example `node main.js vendor-full-data` and it will pull the data from venues part.
 Also you have the commands `venues-full-data` or `blog-full-data`.
 The files will be downloaded at the static folder.

+## Output help command list:

 Usage: pull data https://www.devotedcolumbus.com [options] [command]